Last week, a prospective client asked me a very good question.

 All she can control is how much her client exercises, the meal plan that her client follows, and other environmental factors.

-The weight her client loses is merely a consequence of her client’s behaviors.
+The weight her client loses is merely a consequence of her client’s behaviour.

 But if her client follows her advice consistently over many months and years, the results become more predictable.